 What is the minimum requirement for the IELTS?

 Does the program offer financial aid?
 Are international students eligible?

 Yes, financial aid is offered, and international students are eligible.
 Scholarship offers include full tuition for the academic year, twelve-month individual health insurance, and a stipend/salary to cover living expenses for the nine-month academic year.
 Continuation of financial aid for years two through five is dependent on satisfactory academic progress.
-In the third through fifth year, financial aid typically takes the form of a Teaching Assistantship.
+In the third through fifth year, financial aid typically takes the form of a Teaching or Research Assistantship.

 What if I have some partial outside funding?